 It’s a scenic ride to the viewpoint of the glacier with plenty of twisties and big, sweeping curves along the way.
-When we arrive, we’ll leave the bikes at the parking lot and take a shuttle or do a short hike to admire the glacier from several different lookout points.
+When we arrive have lunch at any of the 2 restaurants at the glacier park, then enjoy a short hike around the viewpoints or hop on a boat to see the glaciers from up close.
 Be sure to put on a warmer layer – it gets chilly near the glacier!

 After exploring the Perito Moreno area, we’ll jump back on the bikes and return to El Calafate enjoying the breath-taking views of Lake Argentino.
 We recommend taking an hour or two to explore El Calafate on foot: it’s the adventure capital of Argentinian Patagonia and it’s worth checking out its quirky bohemian cafes, artisan shops, and local eateries.

-You’ve already caught a glimpse of the Blue Towers, but today we will be riding right across the Torres del Paine National Park, one of the most stunning national parks in Patagonia.
+Today we make our way back into Chile and will get our first glimpses of the Blue Towers of the Torres Del Paine National Park, one of the most stunning national parks in Patagonia.

-Today we can explore Torres del Paine in more depth, riding the Park with a local guide.
-It‘s a seven-hour loop of the area, so if you’d rather rest up please feel free.
-However, the riding, the scenery, and the feeling of complete, unbridled freedom as you discover Torres del Paine with locals is something we highly recommend.
+Today we can explore Torres del Paine National Park or take a well deserved rest day if you prefer.
+However, the riding, the scenery, and the feeling of complete, unbridled freedom as you discover Torres del Paine is something we highly recommend.

-Crossing the southern section of Torres del Paine National Park, we’ll head South, traversing a wild, untouched country of gauchos and windswept roads, taking us to Punta Arenas, Chile’s southernmost port city known for its Antarctic expeditions (and Chilean lamb asado, which is to die for by the way).
-300km of pure two-wheeled bliss awaits, with gravel sections here and there, a lake inhabited by flamingos and a stop in Puerto Natales along the way thrown in for good measure.
+Today we head South, traversing a wild, untouched country of gauchos and windswept roads which take us to Punta Arenas, Chile’s southernmost port city known for its Antarctic expeditions (and Chilean lamb asado, which is to die for by the way).
+250km of pure two-wheeled bliss awaits, with gravel patches here and there and a lake inhabited by flamingos.

-After a ferry crossing to Porvenir, we’ll ride Tierra del Fuego, an island famous for its otherworldly scenery of Antarctic tundra, the stunning Garibaldi Pass and finally, Ushuaia, the World’s southernmost city where the road literally ends.
+So, after a short ferry crossing we’ll ride into Tierra del Fuego – the ‘Land of Fire’ – an island famous for its otherworldly scenery of Antarctic tundra, the stunning Garibaldi Pass and finally, Ushuaia, the World’s southernmost city where the road literally ends.

 Congratulations: you have reached the World’s End!
 If you’d like to celebrate with a hearty lunch and a glass of local Fernet, we don’t blame you.
 If, however, you’d rather take a ride for that iconic photo at the Fin del Mundo sign, see where Route 3 ends, or take a boat to the Beagle Channel, we’re up for it!